 - The fees and closing costs

 A refinanced mortgage comes with a number of fees and closing costs which can easily run into the thousands of dollars.
 Depending on how high these fees are, it may take a while before the savings of the refinance offset the fees.
-This is known as the “break-even point” (see below).worth it.
+This is known as the “break-even point," where your savings will begin overtaking the expenses of refinancing.
 Each month after the 20 months represents your true savings.
 It's important to calculate to costs to know if mortgage refinance is right for you.

 - Prepayment penalties

 Many mortgages come with prepayment penalties in place to allow the lender to recoup some of the lost interest payments in the event you decide to pay off the loan early.
 Depending on how high these are, it may offset your savings to the extent that refinancing isn’t worth it.
 Crunch the numbers, then decide if it’s worth it.

 - You’re near the end of your mortgage term